 1. Jugbow Dog Shock Collar 4500FT Waterproof

-- 4,500FT Range: Offers reliable control in parks, trails, and open areas
+- 4500FT Remote Range: Offers reliable off-leash control in large open spaces, parks, or hiking trails.

 - Customizable training modes